 Gait and mobility changes: MS can change the way people walk, because of muscle weakness and problems with balance, dizziness, and fatigue.

 Emotional changes and depression: Demyelination and nerve-fiber damage in the brain can trigger emotional changes.

 Learning and memory problems: These can make it difficult to concentrate, plan, learn, prioritize, and multitask.

 Pain: Pain is a common symptom in MS. Neuropathic pain is directly due to MS. Other types of pain occur because of weakness or stiffness of muscles.

 - respiratory or breathing problems

 - swallowing problems

-In the later stages, there may also be changes in perception and thinking and heat sensitivity.
+In the later stages, people may experience changes in perception and thinking and sensitivity to heat.

-Multiple sclerosis is an unpredictable disease, and it affects people in different ways.
-For some, it starts with a subtle sensation, and months or years could pass without noticing progression.
-For others, symptoms worsen rapidly, within weeks or months.
+MS affects individuals differently.
+For some, it starts with a subtle sensation, and their symptoms do not progress for months or years.
+Sometimes, symptoms worsen rapidly, within weeks or months.